EZ-Pantry/FoodPantryApp/README.md

 - **How do I do download the zip version of the app**
     - Click the green clone & download button.
 Then, either clone the repo from terminal or download a zip!

 ---

+## Support

+Reach out to me at one of the following places!

+- Website at <a href="https://adc.d211.org/Domain/10" target="_blank">`https://adc.d211.org/Domain/10`</a>
+- Insert more social links here.

+---